josephnhtam/live-streaming-server-net/README.md

 ## In-Progress

+- **Edge Server**: Although edge servers are not necessary for serving HLS, they are required for serving RTMP and FLV streams in a cluster configuration.
 - **Custom Kubernetes Operator and Kubernetes Integration**: The objective is to achieve horizontal autoscaling by scaling out the pods when more streams are published, and scaling in the pods when streams are deleted, all without affecting the existing connections.
 - **Redis Integration**: Integrate with Redis to share stream information among pods in the fleet.

-## Roadmap

-- **Edge Server**: Although edge servers are not necessary for serving HLS, they are required for serving RTMP and FLV streams in a cluster configuration.

 ## Quick Start